Otaniemi Campus, Espoo, Finland

 Global Touch to Entrepreneurial Ecosystems and Platforms

-International experts from great universities and other venture organizations organize the Startup Garden 2017 program in collaboration with incubators, accelerators and companies.
+International experts from great universities and venture organizations organize the Startup Garden 2018 program in collaboration with incubators, accelerators and companies.
 The program emphasis is on workshops, hands-on experiences, group assignments, coaching and inventing together.
-We encourage you to use latest technologies e.g. Virtual/Augmented/Mixed Reality technologies in the hands-on assignments.
+We encourage you to use latest technologies Virtual/Augmented/Mixed Reality, AI and Big Data technologies in the hands-on assignments.
 The program is organized at Aalto campus, City of Espoo, Finland.
-Participants will meet companies and other organizations like Nokia, Samsung, Fortum, OP Group, Zalando, Startup Sauna, Aalto Design Factory, We+, Maria 0-1 and individuals from top universities like Stanford University, Tsinghua University and MIT.
+Participants will meet companies and organizations like Nokia, Samsung, Fortum, OP Group, Startup Sauna, Aalto Design Factory, We+, Maria 0-1 and individuals from top universities like Stanford University, Tsinghua University and MIT.

 |Sunday July 16th||Arrival at Helsinki Airport|